hashicorp/vscode-terraform/DEVELOPMENT.md

 > npm run compile
 ```

+> In order to use an independently built or installed version of terraform-ls, you will need to set `terraform.languageServer.pathToBinary` to the correct executable path.

 ## Running the Extension

-The extension can be run in a development mode via the debug task called `Launch Client`.
+The extension can be run in a development mode via the launch task called `Launch Client`.
 This will open a new VS Code window with the extension loaded, and from there you can open any files or folders you want to check against.
 This extension development window can also be used to run commands or any other feature the extension provides.

+> New to VS Code development?
+You can get started [here](https://code.visualstudio.com/api/get-started/your-first-extension)

 ## Tests